-Conor tells personal stories through both photography and video.
-His work examines the human experience within a wide range of social, cultural and environmental contexts.
-His work has been published in international media including The New York Times, Al Jazeera, The Guardian, Le Monde, Sydney Morning Herald, The Big Issue, Huck and The Age.
+Conor tells personal stories primarily focused on exploring the human experience within a wide range of social, cultural and environmental contexts.
+His work has been published and exhibited widely.